Fathom the Mind Podcast

 Find all of our episodes below.
 More episodes will be added soon.

-At the heart of many contemplative traditions, astrophysicist Piet recognized echoes of the scientific method: the process of formulating hypotheses and testing them with replicable experiments.
+At the heart of many contemplative traditions, astrophysicist Piet Hut recognized echoes of the scientific method: the process of formulating hypotheses and testing them with replicable experiments.